mrivi/avoidance/README.md

 ### Safe Landing Planner

 This section shows how to start the *safe_landing_planner* and use it to land safely in mission or auto land mode.
+To run the node:

 ```bash
 roslaunch landing_site_detection landing_site_detection.launch